Shadow Branch Pattern

 /// Build user session

-4. Publish clean commits to the public branch via git shadow publish.
+- Publish clean commits to the public branch.

-5. Push the public branch and follow the normal team workflow (PR, MR, etc.).
+Push the public branch to the shared repository and follow the normal team workflow (pull request, merge request, etc.).

-6. Merge the shadow feature branch back into the shadow base branch to preserve local reasoning for future work.
+Merge the shadow feature branch back into the shadow base branch.

 Benefits

-Improved cognitive workflow — temporary scaffolding remains available during development without polluting commit history.
+Temporary scaffolding can remain available during development without polluting commit history.

 Clear separation of concerns